Johann Mattheson

-Johann Mattheson (28 September 1681 – 17 April 1764) was a German composer, singer, writer, lexicographer, diplomat and music theorist.
+Johann Mattheson (28 September 1681 – 17 April 1764) was a German composer, critic, lexicographer and music theorist.
+His writings on the late Baroque and early Classical period were highly influential, specifically, "his biographical and theoretical works were widely disseminated and served as the source for all subsequent lexicographers and historians".

 Early life and career

+Johann Mattheson was born on 28 September 1681 in Hamburg.
 The son of a prosperous tax collector, Mattheson received a broad liberal education and, aside from general musical training, took lessons in keyboard instruments, violin, composition and singing.
 By age nine he was singing and playing organ in church and was a member of the chorus of the Hamburg opera.
 He made his solo debut with the Hamburg opera in 1696 in female roles and, after his voice changed, sang tenor at the opera, conducted rehearsals and composed operas himself.
-He was cantor at St. Mary's Cathedral from 1718 until increasing deafness led to his retirement from that post in 1728.
+He was cantor at St. Mary's Cathedral, Hamburg from 1718 until increasing deafness led to his retirement from that post in 1728.

 Mattheson's chief occupation from 1706 was as a professional diplomat.
 He had studied English in school and spoke it fluently.
 He became tutor to the son of the English ambassador Sir John Wich and then secretary to the ambassador.
 He went on diplomatic missions abroad representing the ambassador.
-In 1709 he married Catharina Jennings, the daughter of an English clergyman; their marriage was without issue.
+In 1709 he married Catharina Jennings, the daughter of an English clergyman; they did not have any children.

 Friendship with Handel

-Mattheson was a close friend of George Frideric Handel, although he nearly killed Handel in a sudden quarrel, during a performance of Mattheson's opera Cleopatra in 1704.
+Mattheson was a close friend of George Frideric Handel, although he nearly killed Handel in a sudden quarrel during a performance of Mattheson's opera Die unglückselige Kleopatra, Königin von Ägypten in 1704.
 Handel was saved only by a large button which turned aside Mattheson's sword.
 The two were afterwards reconciled and remained in correspondence for life: shortly after his friend's death, Mattheson translated John Mainwaring's biography of Handel into German and had it published in Hamburg at his own expense ("auf Kosten des Übersetzers") in 1761.